Programme

 Tarannah Poletti-vette, Terry Watts Mahitahi Hauora

-Hands For Impact™: Telling the Story of Youth Work in Aotearoa with Social Return on Investment (SROI)
+Hands for impact™: Telling the story of youth work in Aotearoa with Social Return on Investment (SROI)

-Dr Grace Clare, Dr Marie Nissanka Hands for Impact™
+Claudia Wace, Dr Marie Nissanka Hands for Impact™

 Amy Knudsen Tokona Te Raki